godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a variable is initialized, the value of the initializer will be written directly to the variable.
-Including if the ``@onready`` annotation is applied to the variable.
+This occurs even if the ``@onready`` or ``@export`` annotation is applied to the variable.

-Using the variable's name to set it inside its own setter or to get it inside its own getter will directly access the underlying member,
+Using the variable's name to set it inside its own setter or to get it inside its own getter will directly access the underlying member.
-so it won't generate infinite recursion and saves you from explicitly declaring another variable:
+This prevents infinite recursion and saves you from explicitly declaring another variable:

 ::